What Are Ear Tubes?

 Ear Tube Surgery

 A myringotomy is performed and the fluid behind the ear drum (in the middle ear space) is suctioned out.
 The ear tube is then placed in the hole.
 Ear drops are administered after the ear tube is placed and may be necessary for a few days.
 The procedure usually lasts less than 15 minutes and patients awaken quickly.
 Sometimes the otolaryngologist will recommend removal of the adenoid tissue (lymph tissue located in the upper airway behind the nose) when ear tubes are placed.
 This is often considered when a repeat tube insertion is necessary.
-Current research indicates that removing adenoid tissue concurrent with placement of ear tubes can reduce the risk of recurrent ear infection and the need for repeat surgery.
+Current research indicates that removing adenoid tissue concurrent with the placement of ear tubes can reduce the risk of recurrent ear infections and the need for repeat surgery.

 What To Expect After Surgery